sleepstone/spork/docs/config.md

-# Configuration format of Spark.toml
+# Configuration format of Spork.toml

 ## `[project]`
 This table details information about your project.